anomalou/AbyssEngine/README.md

 # Control

+Game control is case-sensitive!
-Use "WASD" buttons for character moving.
+Use "wasd" buttons for character moving.
+Press "q" for quit from game.
 Your character looks "@".
 On your way you can meet dotted line.
 It is a door.
 Just walk at door to open it.

 # Building